 Hosted by: Greg Jenner

-Written and produced by: Emmie Rose Price-Goodfellow, Emma Nagouse and Greg Jenner
+Written by: Emmie Rose Price-Goodfellow, Emma Nagouse, and Greg Jenner

 Audio Producer: Steve Hankey